 Keep in mind:

-The following tactics are effective without content.
+The following tactics are effective without information.

 For a link to be “editorial” you can’t have access to the site and your link must pass editorial review.
 Google values editorial backlinks more than any other type of link.

 Sadly, getting these high authority backlinks can be challenging.